Cheng-I-Lin/league-of-legends-analysis/README.md

 ## Fairness Analysis
 Even though the model mentioned above may seem to be accurate, but accuracy does not imply fairness.
 For a model to be fair, it needs to treat all groups of values in the same way.
 Therefore, this fairness analysis is conducted to answer the following question: **Does the model perform worse for teams with a KDA ratio less than or equal to 5 than it does for teams with a KDA ratio greater than 5?** To answer this question,I performed a permutation test on the two different groups.
 Below is the hypotheses that are being tested, along with the resulting histogram containing the distribution of the test statistics:

+Null Hypothesis
-**Null Hypothesis**: The model is fair, as its accuracy for teams with a KDA ratio less than or equal to 5 is same as its accuracy for teams with a KDA ratio greater than 100
+: The model is fair, as its accuracy for teams with a KDA ratio less than or equal to 5 is same as its accuracy for teams with a KDA ratio greater than 100

+Alternative Hypothesis
-**Alternative Hypothesis**: The model is unfair, as its accuracy for teams with a KDA ratio less than or equal to 5 is **NOT** the same as the accuracy for teams with a KDA ratio greater than 5
+: The model is unfair, as its accuracy for teams with a KDA ratio less than or equal to 5 is **NOT** the same as the accuracy for teams with a KDA ratio greater than 5

+Test Statistic
-**Test Statistic**: Difference in accuracy between teams with a KDA ratio less than or greater than 5
+: Difference in accuracy between teams with a KDA ratio less than or greater than 5

+Significance Level
-**Significance Level**: 5% (0.05)
+: 5% (0.05)

 <!--Insert plot-->

 Based on the permutation test, the resulting p-value is **0.0**, thus we **failed to reject** the null hypothesis as the p-value is higher than the significance level of **0.05**.
 This suggests that the model I fitted and used predicted the match outcome of both groups with similar accuracy, showing no bias toward any particular groups of data.
 Therefore, the model appears to be fair based on this sepecific criteria of KDA ratios.

-I need to highlight these ==very important words== ==Testing highlights==

-term
-: definition

-> helloooooooooo